Reconstructed and opened to the public on the premises of Yokohama City Hall! "Birthplace of daily newspapers" monument

 Address11 Nihonodori, Naka-ku, Yokohama-shi, Kanagawa Yokohama Information Cultural Center

-Business Hour10: 00-16: 30 (Admission until 16:00) * Compatible with new coronavirus [Closed] Monday (the next weekday if it is a holiday or a transfer holiday), 12 / 29-1 / 4 * Prevention of infectious disease spread Therefore, we have a reservation system and a replacement system.
+Business Hour10: 00-16: 30 (Admission until 16:00) * Compatible with new coronavirus [Closed] Monday (the next weekday if it is a holiday or a transfer holiday), 12 / 29-1 / 4 * Preventing the spread of infectious diseases Therefore, we have a reservation system and a replacement system.

 Article on this spot

 20th anniversary of opening!
-Exhibition of leaflets and valuable materials of the special exhibitions that have been held so far(TOP image) Scenery inside the museum (Permanent exhibition "Let's know the newspaper" zone) * The news pa ･･･News Park (Japan Newspaper Museum)2020.10.13
+Exhibition of leaflets and valuable materials of the special exhibitions held so far(TOP image) Scenery inside the museum (Permanent exhibition "Let's know the newspaper" zone) * The news pa ･･･News Park (Japanese Newspaper Museum)2020.10.13

 100th anniversary of birth!
 Mini-exhibition of newspaper cartoons by cartoonist Machiko Hasegawa(TOP image) Provided by the Japan Newspaper Museum This year marks the 100th anniversary of the birth of manga artist Ma ･･･News Park (Japanese Newspaper Museum)2020.06.16

 OtherKawasui Kawasaki Aquarium's first special exhibition tha ･･･Kawasui Kawasaki AquariumWhat kind of creature do you think of when you think of a creature that shines golden?
 After seeing this special exhibit ･･･